Google scores partial victory in Android antitrust case in India | Technology

 The move will come as some relief for Google after India's Supreme Court in January refused to suspend any of the antitrust remedies ordered last year.
 The top court had asked the tribunal to hear the case on merit and rule by March end.
 Following the Supreme Court order Google made sweeping changes to Android in India, including allowing device makers to license individual apps for pre-installation and giving users the option to choose their default search engine - changes the Indian tribunal did not interfere with on Wednesday.

 Among other reliefs, Google will not need to allow users to remove pre-installed apps such as Google Maps, Gmail and Youtube.
 The company can also continue imposing curbs on so-called "sideloading", a practice of downloading apps without using an app store, which CCI had said must be discontinued.
 It was not immediately clear if Google will again challenge the decision to revoke the other CCI remedies.
-The company did not immediately respond to a request for comment.
+In a statement the company said was "reviewing the order and evaluating our legal options."

 Google has been concerned about India's Android decision as the directives were seen as more sweeping than those imposed in the European Commission's landmark 2018 ruling against the operating system.
 It has said "no other jurisdiction has ever asked for such far-reaching changes", and repeatedly argued that the growth of its Android ecosystem will stall in India due to the decision.